-The University is committed to fair assessment procedures for all students.
-Our academic integrity policy is designed to uphold the highest standards of honesty in your assessed work at all times.
+The University's academic integrity policy is designed to uphold the highest standards of honesty in your assessed work at all times.
 When the principles of academic integrity are breached, it is called academic misconduct.

-The University is committed to supporting and educating its students about academic integrity to ensure that its importance to the quality of everyone’s education is widely understood.
+We are committed to supporting and educating all students about academic integrity to ensure that its importance to the quality of everyone’s education is widely understood.

 The Student Academic Integrity Policy sets out the principles that underpin fair assessment and ensures the quality of all academic awards made by the University.
 It tells you what is expected of you when you submit work for assessment.